 The Commensurate Sales to Popularity Concept (CSPC)

-Let’s fix these anomalies thanks to our Commensurate Sales to Popularity Concept.
+Let’s fix these anomalies and find a way to compare apples and oranges with our Commensurate Sales to Popularity Concept.

 As fitting as it seems, checking raw data only isn’t enough to identify which songs, albums and artists are popular.
-Most articles state “record sales” mixing everything, as if one digital track sales and one deluxe 4CD album was the same product.
+Most articles state “record sales” mixing everything together.
+As if one digital track sales and one deluxe 4CD album were the same products!

 Lately, streaming has been growing too.
 Many voices denied them as legit ‘sales’.
 In reality, they highlighted a need that has been around for decades but ignored for too long.